Stroke: Other therapy methods

 Some current and future therapy methods include the use of virtual reality and video games for rehabilitation.
 These forms of rehabilitation offer potential for motivating people to perform specific therapy tasks that many other forms do not.
-Recently updated systematic reviews (2025) have found moderate to low-certainty evidence supporting the benefits of virtual reality and interactive video gaming on improving gait speed, balance, participation and quality of life.
+A 2025 systematic review update found moderate to low-certainty evidence supporting the benefits of virtual reality and interactive video gaming on improving gait speed, balance, participation and quality of life.
 Many clinics and hospitals are adopting the use of these off-the-shelf devices for exercise, social interaction, and rehabilitation because they are affordable, accessible and can be used within the clinic and home.

 Mirror therapy is associated with improved motor function of the upper extremity in people who have had stroke.

 Other non-invasive rehabilitation methods used to augment physical therapy of motor function in people recovering from stroke include neurotherapy as transcranial magnetic stimulation and transcranial direct-current stimulation. and robotic therapies.
 Constraint‐induced movement therapy (CIMT), mental practice, mirror therapy, interventions for sensory impairment, virtual reality and a relatively high dose of repetitive task practice may be effective in improving upper limb function.
 However, further primary research, specifically of CIMT, mental practice, mirror therapy and virtual reality is needed.